BrandenNeubig/AI-Deal-Desk-RevOps-POC/README.md

 - modified memo clauses when a quote has an order form memo modification
 - customer investment fund language stating that funds must be used within twelve months or expire
 - a scheduling note instructing the customer to contact their Practice Manager for scheduling

 ---

+## Demo Workflow

+A typical demo flow:

+1. Review pending quote aging by region and SLA status.
+2. Use **Recommend Quote to Prioritize** to identify the next quote for review.
+3. Review quote details, discount authority, rollover, deal investment funds, clause modifications, and business justification.
+4. Click **Evaluate Quote** to run Luna’s approval rules and Sol’s AI-assisted summary.
+5. Compare the requested quote against same-industry peer medians.
+6. Review the approval matrix, approval details, and AI-generated Deal Desk summary.
+7. Use Quote Tools to preview a customer-facing quote, generate or upload a customer schedule, reserve Deal Desk office hours, or request support via Slack.

+---